 The paper dolls will be for sale in single sheets and, eventually, in a paper doll book.

 Remember the Katy Keene paper doll on the comic page in newspapers?
 No, I don’t suppose you do.
 That would have been the late fifties.
 Readers were encouraged to send suggestions for outfits.
 You got a credit on the illustration.
 I’ll give you a credit and a free signed paper doll, and a free paper doll book when I can afford to get one printed.

 The outfit has to fit my sixteenth-century time frame.
 No space cadets, please.
 Email me at email@example.com with ideas.

 Something coming here, don’t know what.

 Royal Archer, Robin Hood, damn close.
-And, this works in perfectly with his pride in being appointed a Royal Archer.
-I’ll get to the cat and the fiddle, but right now, Robin Hood has my full attention.
+And, this works perfectly with his pride in being appointed a Royal Archer.
+I’ll get to the cat and the fiddle.
+Right now, Robin Hood has my full attention.

 Check back, eh?